Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Model and Method

 \subsection{Indicators}

 Our basic output is the time series for $x_i(t)$.
 Based on this we can compute various correlation functions of the phonon variables.
-We also have access to the equal time correlation $\rho_{ij}(t) = \langle c^{\dagger}_i(t) c_j(t) \rangle$, and compute the instantaneous electronic density of states (DOS) as described below.
+We can compute the instantaneous electronic density of states (DOS) from the electronic eigenvalues $\epsilon_n$ in a background $x_i(t)$.
+We also have access to the equal time correlation $\rho_{ij}(t) = \langle c^{\dagger}_i(t) c_j(t) \rangle$ and can compute the `occupation' of levels $\epsilon_n(t)$ from this.
+The spatial Fourier transforms related to phonon distortions and density are, respectively: